lucanest/Phyloformer/README.md

 # Simulate 250-AA long alignments using LG+GC from the simulated trees
 # here we specify the iqtree binary given in this repo and allow duplicate sequences
-# in the MSAs we get
+# in the MSAs we get as output
 python alisim.py \
     --outdir data/test_set/alignments \
     --substitution LG \